mozilla/grcov/README.md

 ## How to get grcov

-Grcov can be download grcov from [releases](https://github.com/mozilla/grcov/releases) or if you have rust installed, you can run `cargo install grcov`.
+Grcov can be downloaded from [releases](https://github.com/mozilla/grcov/releases) or, if you have Rust installed, you can run `cargo install grcov`.

 ## Example: How to generate .gcda files for from C/C++